August 1978 conclave

-The papal conclave held on 25 and 26 August 1978 was the first of the two held that year.
-It was convoked to elect a successor to Paul VI, who had died on 6 August 1978.
-After the cardinal electors assembled in Rome, they elected Cardinal Albino Luciani, Patriarch of Venice, as the new pope on the fourth ballot.
-He accepted the election and took the name John Paul I.
+A conclave was held on 25 and 26 August 1978 to elect a new pope to succeed Paul VI, who had died on 6 August 1978.
+Of the 114 eligible cardinal electors, all but three attended.
+On the fourth ballot, the conclave elected Cardinal Albino Luciani, the patriarch of Venice.
+After accepting his election, he took the name John Paul I.

-It was the first conclave since the promulgation of Ingravescentem aetatem (1970), which made cardinals who had reached the age of 80 by the day the conclave began ineligible to participate in the balloting.
+The first of the two conclaves held that same year, it was the first conclave since the promulgation of Ingravescentem aetatem (1970), which made cardinals who had reached the age of 80 by the day the conclave began ineligible to participate in the balloting.
 There were 15 cardinals excluded by that rule.
-The number of votes cast for Luciani on the final ballot was so great that even the uniform opposition of these cardinals would not have changed the outcome.
+The number of votes cast for Luciani on the final ballot was so great that even a theoretical uniform opposition of these 15 cardinals would not have changed the outcome.

 Papabili

-Among the papabili, or top candidates, were Sergio Pignedoli, President of the Secretariat for Non-Christians, Giuseppe Siri of Genoa, and Corrado Ursi of Naples.
-Others named Giovanni Benelli of Florence, until recently Vatican Secretary of State, Sebastiano Baggio, Prefect of the Congregation for Bishops, and non-cardinal Anastasio Ballestrero, Archbishop of Turin.
-The non-Italian most often mentioned was Johannes Willebrands, Archbishop of Utrecht.
-Aloísio Lorscheider of Brazil, head of the Episcopal Conference of Latin America, favored Albino Luciani, the Patriarch of Venice, while Luciani is believed to have favoured Lorscheider.
-Time reported that the Dean of the College, Carlo Confalonieri, who was excluded from participating because of age, had been the first to suggest Luciani.
+Among the papabili, or top candidates, were President of the Secretariat for Non-Christians Sergio Pignedoli, Giuseppe Siri of Genoa, and Corrado Ursi of Naples.
+Others named Giovanni Benelli of Florence, until recently Vatican deputy secretary of state; Sebastiano Baggio, prefect of the Congregation for Bishops; and non-cardinal Anastasio Ballestrero, archbishop of Turin.
+The non-Italian most often mentioned was Johannes Willebrands, archbishop of Utrecht.
+Aloísio Lorscheider of Brazil, head of the Episcopal Conference of Latin America, favoured Albino Luciani, the patriarch of Venice, while Luciani himself was believed to have favoured Lorscheider.
+Time reported that the dean of the college, Carlo Confalonieri, who was excluded from participating due to age, had been the first to suggest Luciani.